PC Card: Applications

 Many notebooks in the 1990s had two adjacent type-II slots, which allowed installation of two type-II cards or one, double-thickness, type-III card.
 The cards were also used in early digital SLR cameras, such as the Kodak DCS 300 series.
 However, their original use as storage expansion is no longer common.

 Some manufacturers such as Dell continued to offer them into 2012 on their ruggedized XFR notebooks.

-Mercedes-Benz used a PCMCIA card reader in the W221 S-Class for model years 2006-2009.
+Mercedes-Benz used a PCMCIA card reader in the W221 S-Class for model years 2006–2009.
 It was used for reading media files such as MP3 audio files to play through the COMAND infotainment system.
 After 2009, it was replaced with a standard SD Card reader.

 Some vehicles from the 2010s from Honda and Nissan included a PC Card reader integrated into the audio system.

 Some Japanese brand consumer entertainment devices such as TV sets include a PC Card slot for playback of media.

+Most TVs with satellite reception feature a Conditional-access module which is a PC Card slot for decoding channels.

 Adapters for PC Cards to Personal Computer ISA slots were available when these technologies were current.
 Cardbus adapters for PCI slots have been made.
 These adapters were sometimes used to fit Wireless (802.11) PCMCIA cards into desktop computers with PCI slots.

 The Taito G-NET arcade hardware, based on the original PlayStation, uses PC Card as a software distribution method to allow games to be replaced without total replacement of the arcade board.
 Konami also used the PC Card on their System 573 hardware, also based on the original PlayStation, for similar purposes.
-PlayStation 2 models 10000, 15000 and 18000 shipped with a PC Card slot instead of the Expansion Bay; these models require an external hard disk drive (SCPH-20400) that connects through the PC Card port, instead of an internal IDE port of the Expansion Bay.
+Early PlayStation 2 models in Japan (SCPH-10000, SCPH-15000 and SCPH-18000) included a PC Card slot for installing a network adapter (PC Card version; SCPH-10190) and an external hard disk drive (SCPH-20400); this was replaced by the Expansion Bay on later models (SCPH-3000x onwards).